alvaro17f/wrestic/README.md

 ## CONFIGURATION

-Simply copy `.env.example` to `/home/$USER/.config/wrestic/.env` and modify the content for your needs.
+Simply copy `wrestic.toml` to `/home/$USER/.config/wrestic/wrestic.toml` and modify the content for your needs.

 ## USAGE